MoTechnicalities/Flux-Monism/tools/README.md

 **`tools/`** (this directory):
 - Uses path length and topology
 - Educational and exploratory
 - Visualizes the knot structures

-Both use σ = 3.518×10⁴³ N but tackle different problems.
+Both use σ = 0.0212 N (corrected universal flux tension) for elementary particles.

 ---